What We Do

 Handover Service

-Supervised contact is the supervision of a child(ren) by a safe adult.
+Supervised Family Time is the supervision of a child(ren) by a safe adult.

-Supervised contact is used when it has been determined, that in order for a parent(s) or connected other* to see the child(ren) they must be supervised.
+Supervised Family Time is used when it has been determined, that in order for a parent(s) or connected other* to see the child(ren) they must be supervised.

-Supervised contact supports the physical safety of a child(ren) and promotes their emotional wellbeing whilst at contact.
+Supervised Family Time supports the physical safety of a child(ren) and promotes their emotional wellbeing whilst at the centre.

-All supervised contacts, to include community base, include an observation contact report.
+All supervised family time, to include community base, include an observation family time report.

-Hospital contact is a service that we provide for parent(s) or connected other* that have a child in hospital and require supervision while they are there.
+Hospital Family Time is a service that we provide for parent(s) or connected other* that have a child in hospital and require supervision while they are there.

 We have a wealth of experience working with parent(s) and their new born babies.
 From feeding, changing, emotional warmth and stimulation.
-We offer supervised contact in hospital for babies, toddlers and older children.
+We offer supervised family time in hospital for babies, toddlers and older children.

-Contact is supervised throughout.
-An observation contact report is provided.
+Family time is supervised throughout.
+An observation family time report is provided.

-Supported contact is a low level of supervision for parent(s) child(ren) or connected other*.
+Supported family time is a low level of supervision for parent(s) child(ren) or connected other*.

-This form of contact is suitable for families where no significant risk has been identified.
+This form of family time is suitable for families where no significant risk has been identified.

-Staff record arrival and departure time of contact.
-Staff offer assistance, however no close supervision takes place and no observation contact report is provided.
+Staff record arrival and departure time of family time.
+Staff offer assistance, however no close supervision takes place and no observation family time report is provided.

 Handover Service